RcrossF/YerbClassifier/README.md

 * Tea, stickers, etc do not count
 * If I'm unsure what something is (eg. too blurry but it's definitely a bottle) I pick the base class (Bottle in this case)
 * Anything that can be identified but doesn't have a class gets assigned Other (eg. a peach bottle is tagged as Bottles/Other)
-* 2 different instances in the same image get tagged (eg. Mint and Lemon cans would be tagged as Cans/Enlightenmint, Cans/Lemon)
+* 2 different instances in the same image get tagged (eg. Mint and Lemon cans in the same image would be tagged as Cans/Enlightenmint, Cans/Lemon)

 Some were pretty easy: https://i.imgur.com/MbH91SV.png
 Should this count?: https://i.imgur.com/t1cE6iM.jpg (No)